juancaoviedo/cvxmg/docs/configini.rst

 The user must do the following to import the information of prob_info dictionary:
 ::

-    import  pandas                  as      pd              # Library for date frames handling import  cvxmg                   as      cm              # Import cvxmg
+    import  pandas          as pd
+    from cvxmg import cvxmg as cm              # Import cvxmg

     #region to read the parameters to intialize the code
     prob_info = {}